gagejustins/gagejustins.github.io/_posts/2017-02-06-early-stage-investors-align-with-founders.md

 Pretend, for a minute, that you and I just founded a company that operates in the Bot space, and we sell to large companies (thanks for joining such an inexperienced dude).
 We’ve spent a while developing a (great) core product, have a few paying pilot customers, and we just raised our seed round from Seed Ventures.
 Things really ramp up, and a year and 10 big enterprise contracts later, we raise our Series A from A Ventures.
 A while later, we get acquired by Salesforce and buy a yacht together.
 Looking back at our long and arduous journey to fame, I’ll argue that the partner at Seed Ventures is more closely aligned with us than the partner at A Ventures for two key reasons.
 I’m also presenting the scenario as a story rather than a series of charts and cold numbers (many other articles on this topic), because I think it communicates the message more effectively.

-# 1) Fund sizes impact when investors are looking to exit.
+# 1) Fund sizes impact when investors are looking to exit

 Although this isn’t strictly true, seed funds are generally way smaller in size than funds focused on Series A and later.
 To use two well known examples, Charlie O'Donnell at Brooklyn Bridge Ventures manages $23M across two funds, while the partners over at FirstMark are [dealing with a half of a billion dollars](http://firstmarkcap.com/firstmark-iv/).
 For our example, we’ll say that a Seed investor called Seed Ventures is investing out of a $20M fund, and Series A investor named A Ventures is writing checks from a $100M fund.
 Now let’s get down to it.

 Our partner at Seed Ventures will generally put in around $500K for 20% of a company, and that’s exactly the deal we cut with him.
 Our partner at A Ventures, on the other hand, usually puts in $5M for 20% of a company, and that’s exactly the deal we cut with her.
 How do these dollar amounts and ownership stakes impact exit scenarios?
 We’ll illustrate with our offer from Salesforce.
 Let’s say 3 months after A Ventures puts in their money, we get our offer from Salesforce: it’s for $50M.
 We’ll also assume that: